jareddarlington/AlgoSearch/README.md

 The following were my main priorities and constraints while building AlgoSearch:

 1. **Cheap**: I'm a student and don't have money to spend on fun projects like this, so, I knew if I wanted to make the project happen, I needed to keep everything **free**.
-I was able to accomplish this by using open source tools and running models locally (except for Gemini which was used for parsing algorithms - I used free trial credits though 😅).
+I was able to accomplish this by using open source tools and running models locally.

 2. **Low resource**: I don't own a GPU...

 3. **Fast**: From personal experience, I know that people hate waiting more than 3 seconds for anything to load, so making the system fast was high priority for me.
-I honestly didn't expect this one to be as big of a challenge until I finished my basic implementation and realized it was taking 15+ seconds per query to return results 😭.
-In the end, I was able to accomplish consistent **sub-200ms latency** on an Mac mini.
+I honestly didn't expect this one to be as big of a challenge until I finished my basic implementation and realized it was taking 15+ seconds per query to return results.
+In the end, I was able to accomplish consistent **sub-150ms latency** on an Mac mini.

 4. **Performant**: I considered performance lower priority mostly due to my resource and speed constraints, but also because the reason I started this project was to challenge my system design skills and build my understanding of search pipelines, not necessarily to ace benchmarks.